5 Tips for a Successful "Bring Your Child to Work" Day

-Don't underestimate the fun your child will have during your daily commute, a cup of coffee and lunch break with you.
+Don't underestimate the fun your child will have during your daily commute, coffee break, and lunch break with you.
 Be prepared for your son or daughter to enjoy traveling by subway or bus, or simply receiving a cool parking receipt in the garage.

 Talk to the School

-Don't forget to talk to your child's school and teachers to let them know she'll be absent for "Bring Your Child to Work Day".
+Don't forget to talk to your child's school and teachers to let them know he or she will be absent for "Bring Your Child to Work Day."
 Ask about any make-up work or homework that you should get in advance that can be a quiet activity during a lull in the day.